The Hoover Dam is one of the world’s most miraculous wonders! Find out our best travel tips for visiting the Hoover Dam with your family!

 Parking ranges in price, as low as free.

-The main highway doesn’t pass over the dam, so you will come into the Hoover Dam from the Nevada side – there is a parking garage that is open from 8 a.m. – 5:15 p.m. and the cost is $7 per car.
-However… if you drive across the dam to the Arizona side, there is a parking lot that has no associated cost.
+The main highway doesn’t pass over the dam, so you will come into the Hoover Dam from the Nevada side.
+There is a parking garage that is open from 8 a.m. – 5:15 p.m. and the cost is $7 per car.
+If you drive across the dam to the Arizona side, there is a parking lot that has no associated cost.

-It can be rather confusing to drive around the dam, but provided you can read, you will have no issues following the signs.
+It can be rather confusing to drive around the dam.
+Provided you can read, you will have no issues following the signs.

 Drive down past the Visitor Center